davidjbradshaw/iframe-resizer/README.md

 * Provides a range of page size calculation methods to support complex CSS layouts.
 * Detects changes to the DOM that can cause the page to resize using [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver).
 * Detects events that can cause the page to resize (Window Resize, CSS Animation and Transition, Device Orientation and Mouse events).
-* Simplified messaging from iFrame to host page via [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/window.postMessage).
+* Simplified messaging between iFrame abd host page via [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/window.postMessage).
 * Fixes in page links in iFrame and supports links between the iFrame and parent page.
 * Provides custom sizing and scrolling methods.
 * Works with [ViewerJS](http://viewerjs.org/) to support PDF and ODF documents.